Robert Beavers: My Hand Outstretched to the Winged Distance and Sightless Measure

 Robert Beavers · 22m / 45m / 15m · 35mm

-Work done opens on a gleaming ice cube that evidences and cracks open the concealed relationship between object and perception, and continues through the transformation of elements.
-Ruskin visits the sites of John Ruskin’s The Stones of Venice.
-Amor is a tactile work of double-sided viewing.
-Past and present converge at the meeting of two palms in a clap, the flutter of a bird’s wings, the swinging of a shadow from one side of the image to another.
+Work done opens on a gleaming slab of ice that evidences and cracks open the concealed relationship between object and perception, continuing through the transformation of elements.
+Ruskin visits the sites of Jon Ruskin’s The Stones of Venice.
+Amor is a tactile work of double-sided viewing, where past and present converge at the meeting of two palms in a clap, the flap of a bird’s wings, the swinging of a shadow from one side to the other.

 Sunday, April 19 7:00 PM